cul-it/hfs2dfxml/README.md

 * `git clone https://github.com/simsong/dfxml/`
 * `cd ../tests`
 * `git clone https://github.com/dfxml-working-group/dfxml_schema`
+* To run, you should be in the `hfs2dfxml/hfs2dfxml` directory

 ## How to use
 To generate DFXML for an HFS-formatted volume, navigate to the hfs2dfxml directory and use: